Extrapleural Pneumonectomy (EPP)

 An EPP is an aggressive procedure, and there is a strict set of criteria for patients who can receive the surgery.
 Doctors prefer to operate on patients with stage 1 or 2 pleural mesothelioma and will consider a patient’s overall health outside of their cancer.

-Doctors will consider whether a patient can perform basic, everyday tasks and take care of their needs.
+Doctors will consider whether patients can perform basic tasks and care for their own needs.
 Patients who are mobile and functional are significantly more resilient to surgery.
 Tests are also performed on the heart and lungs to determine whether their function can support surgery.

 Some tests your doctor may run before EPP include:

-• PET or CT scan: These kinds of imaging scans help doctors see where your disease is.
+- PET or CT scan: These imaging scans help doctors see where your disease is.
 It’s important to know the exact location of the tumors before surgery.
 These scans can also reveal if your mesothelioma is too advanced for surgery.

-• Mediastinoscopy: This procedure uses a camera to look in the center of the chest.
-Doctors want to see if mesothelioma has spread to the other side of the chest, which is inoperable.
+- Mediastinoscopy: This procedure uses a camera to examine the center of the chest.
+Doctors want to see if mesothelioma has spread to the other side of the chest and is inoperable.

-• Lung function tests: Your lungs have to be in working order to recover.
+- Lung function tests: Your lungs must be in working order to recover.
 These tests can be as simple as breathing through a tube.
-Another test uses radioactive gas, where the patient inhales a small amount and helps doctors see the active airways in the lung.
+In another test, the patient inhales a small amount of radioactive gas to help doctors see the active airways in the lung.

-• Echocardiogram: This 30-minute procedure uses sound waves to measure your heart.
+- Echocardiogram: This 30-minute procedure uses sound waves to measure your heart.
 A machine measures how strong your heart is.
-A strong heart is necessary for any type of surgery.
+A strong heart is necessary for any surgery.

-• Performance tests: These are more tests to determine your lung and heart health.
+- Performance tests: These tests provide information about your lung and heart health.
 Performance tests measure how long you can exercise and how your organs hold up in the process.
 You may walk on a treadmill or pedal a stationary bike while you wear a mask that measures your breathing.
 Other devices measure your heart rate and blood pressure.

 Before receiving an EPP, patients need to prepare.
-Mesothelioma specialists will create a clear plan with prerequisite activities that patients will need to follow before surgery.
+Mesothelioma specialists will create a clear plan with prerequisite activities that patients must follow before surgery.
 Patients should take the time to understand and follow every step in preparation.
 Shortly before surgery, a pre-admission check-up will be performed to confirm a patient’s complete health profile.

 In some cases, doctors may administer chemotherapy to shrink tumors before surgery.
 Immediately before surgery, a patient will receive an intravenous catheter that will deliver general anesthesia, fluids, and medications.
 Once you’re asleep, a doctor will use a bronchoscope to look into your lungs and confirm surgery is possible.